kadaster-labs/sensrnet-home/docs/Model.md

 - [Slimme apparaten van Amsterdam](https://slimmeapparaten.amsterdam.nl/) (sources: [frontend](https://github.com/Amsterdam/register-slimme-apparaten-frontend) and [backend](https://github.com/Amsterdam/iot-api))
 - [SensorPilot](https://www.binnenlandsbestuur.nl/ruimte-en-milieu/kennispartners/kadaster/wat-kan-en-mag-met-sensoren-in-de-openbare-ruimte.9601501.lynkx)

 The **SensorPilot** of 2018 was already a start with these in mind.
-So we take this as a quick start as a summary.
+So we take this as a quick start.
 Missing in all models are the actions or so called 'Commands' and the Events.
 What kind of actions, commands can be executed (called) at a resource like Owner and Sensor?
 In our first event-storming session we came up with this [event modeling](https://eventmodeling.org/) diagram:

 <img src="../images/SensRNet-event-modeling.png">

 ## Events

 Events are the 'core APIs' of the system, of SensRNet.
 There are differences between the events in the Registry (_'Beheer van Sensoren'_) and in the Network (Sync).

 | Registry events         | Network events                                |
 |-------------------------|-----------------------------------------------|
 | public and private data | public data _only_ (and keys of private data) |
 | -                       | extra fields: `NodeID`                        |

 The fields in both events are the same (for a start and maintained as far as possible).
 At this stage there's no code to point to yet, so events are only documented for now:

 **Owner aggregate**